GoogleCloudPlatform/professional-services/examples/bq_benchmarks/README.md

 --results_dataset_id=<Name dataset holding resultst table> \
 --duplicate_benchmark_tables \
---bq_logs_dataset=<Name of dataset hold BQ logs table>
+--bq_logs_dataset=<Name of dataset hold BQ logs table> --include_federated_query_benchmark

 ```

 Parameters:

-`--create_benchmark_tables`: Flag to indicate that benchmark tables should be created.
+`--run_file_loader_benchmark`: Flag to initiate process of running the File Loader Benchmark by creating tables from files and storing results for comparison.
 It has a value of `store_true`, so this flag will be
 set to False, unless it is provided in the
 command.